zuplo/docs/docs/articles/who-uses-and-why.md

 ## Launching a new API

 Most of our startup customers are looking to launch an API and want to achieve a 'Stripe-quality' API experience for their customers quickly.
+This mean a highly performant and secure API with beautiful and up-to-date documentation and usage analytics.

-They also want to save time, money and engineering effort and avoid building out common features like API key authentication, rate-limiting, quotas, request validation and developer documentation.
+Zuplo makes this achievable for small teams, saving you time, money and engineering effort.
+Using Zuplo allows you to avoid building out common features like API key authentication, rate-limiting, quotas, request validation, monetization, and developer documentation.

-API Key authentication is non-trivial to implement and requires writing security critical code to safely store keys and help customer's self-serve.

-Our promise is that Zuplo should be cheaper and faster - than building these features yourself, while future-proofing your architecture.
+Our promise is that Zuplo should be **cheaper** and **faster** than building these features yourself, while future-proofing your architecture.

 ## Managing multiple APIs